allegro/allegro.tech/_posts/2015-09-24-comparison-of-webdriver-based-solutions-for-tests-automation.md

 layout: post
 title: Comparison of WebDriver-based solutions for test automation
 author: ryszard.targonski
-tags: [tech, java, scala, groovy, geb, selenium, webrdriver, testing, automated testing]
+tags: [java, scala, groovy, geb, selenium, webrdriver, testing, automated testing]
 ---
 Today, in an age of great popularity of test automation, we can observe a growing number of different frameworks which allow us to write scripts and programs that simulate human actions performed on the website under test.
 The most popular